Guschtel/Liferay-GoogleAuth/README.md

 googleAuth.auth.redirectUrl=http://example.com/c/login/googleAuth

-These properties can be obtained in the google project console at: https://cloud.google.com/console/project
+These properties can be obtained in the Google project console at: https://cloud.google.com/console/project